Bourne-ID/coriolis-lookup/README.md

 ==============

 ## Summary
-Numourous guides and videos link to the short code (1234) which are currently unavailable whilst the site is offline.
-This proposal bridges the gap to allow users to continue to access these builds whilst the main site's host is complete
+Numourous guides and videos link to the short code on orbis.zone (like /1234) which are currently unavailable whilst the site is offline.
+This proposal bridges the gap to allow users to continue to access these builds whilst the main site is moved and brought online on the new host.
+There is currently no way to look up this code to the build.

 ## Details
 Links such as https://s.orbis.zone/1w-a currently display a 522 error which could cause frustration to the end user looking for specific builds.
 This proposal bridges this gap by taking the short code, convert to the longer code (outfit/python?code=A0pktkFflidkssf52m3M-3R3R2x04etc) and redirecting to a working clone of the website, for example coriolis.sourcebin.org.
 This would allow the user to view the build until such time that the main site is back online.